HoiJean/djangoforbeginners-book/manuscript/ch5.md

 ## Tests

 We need to test our model and views now.
 We want to ensure that the `Post` model works as expected, including its `str` representation.
-And we want to test both `ListView` and also `DetailView`.
+And we want to test both `ListView` and `DetailView`.

 Here's what sample tests look like in the `blog/tests.py` file.